-The majority of redheads have very sensitive skin which can lead to itchy, uncomfortable, red skin typically known as eczema.
-“What is important to know is that the term eczema is actually an adjective not a medical diagnosis,” says Dr. Cynthia Bailey, a Board Certified dermatologist based in Sebastopol, CA.
+The majority of redheads have very sensitive skin which can lead to itchy, uncomfortable, redness typically known as eczema.
+“What is important to know is that the term eczema is actually an adjective, not a medical diagnosis,” says Dr. Cynthia Bailey, a Board Certified dermatologist based in Sebastopol, CA.

 “It describes a type of skin reaction that has different causes.
 There are other types of eczematous rashes such as facial dandruff and poison ivy/oak.
 It makes the topic confusing much like the term Kleenex being used to identify a facial tissue; people say eczema when they really mean atopic dermatitis.”

 Atopic dermatitis is a type of eczema that is an inherited form of really sensitive skin.
 People with atopic dermatitis/eczema have a high risk of skin allergic reaction and skin irritation because of unique and fragile skin immune and structural factors that they inherited.
 It means that they have sensitive skin for life and need to take special care when picking skincare products.